 d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-No e.
+Right to walk over neighbour's driveway from back garden for maintenance e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
+Upstairs flat has right of access for maintenance to exterior of building f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)